dgerosa/filltex/README.md

 ## Installation (manually...)

 If you don't like pip, you can install the code manually.
-First, clone the repository
+First, clone the repository:

     git clone https://github.com/dgerosa/filltex.git

-and `cd` into your repo directory

     cd filltex

 Now make the content of the `bin` directory executable